 795. Physics for Education Research.
 (3) Fulfills the requirement for a graduate course in physics for students in the Masters in Education program seeking certification to teach physics.

 891, 892.
 Dissertation Research.
-(Hours open)
+(1-9) May be repeated for credit.
+Satisfactory/Unsatisfactory

 Psychology (PSY)